flutter/website/faq.md

 iOS 8 or newer.

-Mobile hardware: 64-bit iOS devices (for example, iPhone 5S and newer), and 32-bit ARM Android devices.
+Mobile hardware: 64-bit iOS devices (for example, iPhone 5S and newer), and ARM Android devices.

-We support developing Flutter apps with Android emulator and iOS simulator.
+We support developing Flutter apps with Android emulators and iOS simulator.

 We test on a variety of low-end to high-end phones and tablets, but we don't yet have an official device compatibility guarantee.